 Once that direction was established, we worked with the company to unify their brand across all platforms.
 We standardized their marketing collateral and guidelines (logo, colors, fonts, imagery, artwork, and more) and worked with them to create a cohesive experience from their social channels to their website.

 After the foundation was laid, we developed a plan for more complex integrated marketing efforts.
 We built out a top-to-bottom digital strategy, including social, email, and asset creation.
 An additional aspect of our partnership with this specific company involved the creation of monthly social calendars, bi-monthly emails, and artwork assets to promote offers.

-Once all marketing and sales efforts were humming along, this tech company started to see dramatic results.
+Once marketing and sales efforts were humming, this tech company started to see significant results.

 Conversion rates on bottom-tier sales increased from 5% to 33%, and conversion rates on top-tier sales increased from .7% to an astonishing 46%.
 Newly empowered by a robust inbound marketing strategy, this company was closing more deals than it had in years.